dcodecrzft/neovim/README.md

 ## Downloading and Installing.

 1. You would have to install GNU `stow`, and `git` before proceeding.
+Additionally, You can install xsel to copy and paste into and outside of neovim.
-2. Downloading the repository with the help of [git](https://git-scm.com/).
+2. Downloading the repository through [git](https://git-scm.com/).
 ```bash
 git clone https://github.com/dcodecraftz/neovim.git
 ```